22 Sights in Witten, Germany (with Map and Images)

 Zeche Elisabethenglück

 The Elisabethenglück colliery is a former coal mine in Durchholz.
-During its almost 170 years of operation, the mine was shut down several times for years and put back into operation.
-The mine was located directly next to the mine field of the United Glückauf & Hegermann colliery.
+During its almost 170 years of operation, the mine was shut down and restarted several times after years.
+The mine was located directly next to the mine field of the Vereinigte Glückauf & Hegermann colliery.

 Wikipedia: Zeche Elisabethenglück (DE)